pelican-plugins/image-process/README.md

 the original image (the original image is the value of the `src` attribute of the `<img>`).
 Image descriptions are hints about the width in pixels of the associated image and must have the suffix `w`.
-The `default` names the image to use to replace the `src` attribute of the image.
+The `default` setting specifies the image to use to replace the `src` attribute of the image.
 This is the image that will be displayed by browsers that do not support the `srcset` syntax.

-In the two examples above, the `default` is a string referring to one of the images in the `srcset`.
+In the two examples above, the `default` setting is a string referring to one of the images in the `srcset`.
 However, the `default` value could also be a list of operations to generate a different derivative image.

-To make the images in your article responsive, you must add them the special class `image-process-<transform>`, in which `<transform>` is the ID of the transformation you wish to apply.
-Exactly like you would do for the image replacement case, described above.
+To make the images in your article responsive, you must add to them the special class `image-process-<transform>`, in which `<transform>` is the ID of the transformation you wish to apply, exactly like you would do for the image replacement case, described above.

-So, in HTML it should looks like this:
+So, in HTML it should look like this:

 ```html
 <img class="image-process-large-photo" src="/images/pelican.jpg"/>